-XAS spectra at the Eu and Ce L3-edge have been successfully collected for a group of silicate glasses representing very different melt compositions, spanning from granitic to basaltic.
+XAS spectra at the Eu and Ce L3-edge have been successfully collected for a group of silicate glasses representing different melt compositions, spanning from granitic to basaltic.
 Also, two glass samples doped with 1.0% wt.
 Eu2O3, were synthesized at very low redox conditions (Iron-Wüstite buffer) and analysed in order to investigate the effect of reducing conditions on Eu oxidation state.

-The use of up to 30 scans per sample and the high purity Ge detector, allowed to obtain spectra with a very good signal to noise ratio even for the most diluited europium bearing glasses (0.1% wt.).
+The use of up to 30 scans per sample and the high purity Ge detector, allowed to obtain spectra with a very good signal to noise ratio even for the most diluted europium bearing glasses (0.1% wt.
+Eu or Ce).

-Europium bearing glasses
+Eu bearing glasses

 Detectable changes in the XANES spectra are observed in the studied glasses as a function of bulk composition (fig.1).
-Absorption peak located at ca. 6975 eV and ca. 6983 eV are attributed to the presence of Eu+2 and Eu+3, due to ca. 7.5-8 eV difference in the energy (Rakovan et al., 2001).
+Absorption peak located at ca. 6975 eV and ca. 6983 eV are attributed to the presence of Eu^{+2} and Eu^{+3} .
+Numerous other studies (Baba et al. 1995; Tanaka et al. 1995; Antonio and Soderholm 1996; Rakovan et al. 2001) have shown these peak positions to be due to Eu2+ and Eu3+, with a separation of approximately 8 eV.

 Significant change in the intensity of these peaks can be observed when passing from basaltic to granitic glass compositions (DiAn and HPG8-Na respectively).
 Moreover, even within samples of granitic compositions, the introduction of Ca produces small but still detectable changes as compared to Ca-free samples (HPG8-An and HPG8-Na respectively).
-These changes can be interpreted as variations in the Eu2+/(Eu2+ + Eu3+) ratios which appear to be related by the glass composition.

-Furthermore, interesting considerations can be carried out observing the spectra of two samples synthesized at very low (Iron-Wüstite buffer) oxygen fugacities (fig.2); the amount of Eu+2 increases visibly respect to Eu3+ and also a phase shift is observed in the EXAFS region, which means a change in the Eu-O distances in the first coordination shell.
-It is evident that the change in the Eu2+/(Eu2+ + Eu3+) ratio is much more pronounced for basaltic compositions than for granitic compositions despite both glasses have been produced under the same redox conditions.
-This is a topic which needs to be investigated in details given the strong consequences on the behaviour of Eu in melts.
+These changes can be interpreted as variations in the $Eu^{2+}/(Eu^{2+} + Eu^{3+})$ ratios which appear to be related by the glass composition.
+Furthermore, interesting considerations can be carried out observing the spectra of two samples synthesized at very low (Iron-Wüstite buffer) oxygen fugacities (fig.2); the amount of Eu^{+2} increases visibly respect to Eu^{3+} and also a phase shift is observed in the EXAFS region, which means a change in the Eu-O distances in the first coordination shell.
+It is evident that the change in the $Eu^{2+}/(Eu^{2+} + Eu^{3+})$ ratio is much more pronounced for basaltic compositions than for granitic compositions despite both glasses have been produced under the same redox conditions.
+This is a topic, which needs to be investigated in details given the strong consequences on the behaviour of Eu in melts.